Congratulations on deciding to immigrate to the United States!

 If you’re applying for an employment-based green card, your expected wait will depend on the EB category you’re using.
 Historically, USCIS has processed employment-based petitions in less than a month, and employment-based green card applications in less than a year, but check the visa bulletin for the latest details.
 Remember that your employer might be able to use premium processing to fast-track your visa application.

 One way to keep your processing time to a minimum is to ensure you file your application and supporting documents correctly on your first try.
 With Boundless, you’ll get help filling out every form, and the peace of mind of knowing that an independent attorney has reviewed all your forms and supporting documents.
-Find out more about how we can help, or check your eligibility for a green card.
+Find out more about how we can help.

 Congratulations on becoming a green card holder!
 After all the hard work, you are now free to live and work wherever you like across the United States.
 You also have a clear pathway to eventual U.S. citizenship.